Grand Duchy of Finland: Alexander's death and the assimilation of Finland: 1820s–1850s

 However, Finland did experience a nationalistic revolution in the 1830s – one based around literature.
 This marked the beginning of the Fennoman movement, a nationalistic movement that would operate in Finland until its independence.
 In 1831, the Finnish Literature Society was founded, which formed on the basis of appreciation of the Finnish language.
 Finnish was not represented as language of the scholarly elite, as most printed academic works, novels, and poetry was written in either Swedish or Russian.
-Copying the German reading rage, Lesewut, and subsequent Swedish mania, Finland entered the reading craze by the 1830s.
+Copying the German reading craze, Lesewut, and subsequent Swedish mania, Finland entered the reading craze by the 1830s.
 This fad peaked in 1835 with the publication of The Kalevala, the Finnish epic.
 The Kalevalas influence on Finland was massive, and strengthened Finnish nationalism and unity.
 The quest for literature expanded into the 1840s and 1850s and caught the eye of the Finnish church and the Russian crown.
 Finnish newspapers, such as Maamiehen Ystävä (The Farmer's Friend), began publication in both urban and rural areas of Finland.
 However, the Swedish academic elite, the church, and the Russian government opposed Finland's literature movement.
 Edvard Bergenheim, Archbishop of Turku from 1850 to 1884, called for double censorship on works opposing the church and works appearing socialist or communist.
 The reactionary policies of the Lutheran Church convinced the also reactionary Nicholas I to prohibit (1850) the publishing of all Finnish works that were not religious or economic in nature, as such works would have been considered revolutionary and might encourage the Finnish majority to revolt against the church and crown.
 However, the censorship only fueled Finland's language strife and the Fennomanian movement.

-In 1848, several revolutions and uprisings broke out across Europe, inspired by the ideas of liberalism, socialism, and nationalism.
-In France, the February Revolution led to King Louis-Philippe's abdication and the establishment of the Second Republic.
-This was a significant overthrow of a monarchy.
-In many other countries, such as Germany, Austria, and Italy, revolutionary movements caused political upheavals, and rulers were forced to concede reforms.
-However, in Finland, no such movements occurred, and the situation remained calm.

-In Finland, a language decree was enacted in 1850, which meant censorship was tightened, and the activities of Finnish and Swedish newspapers were restricted.
-The decree was issued by the Governor-General of Finland, Alexander Menshikov.
-The decree was relaxed in 1854 and 1857 and completely repealed in 1860.

 Social pastime in a Finnish countryside cabin.